To get a title for an old camper

 Even after you have done all the legal legwork to get your RV titled, registered, plated, and insured, there may be a time you wish to sell it.

-What if you can’t find the title to your old camper?
+What if you can’t find the title of your old camper?

 To avoid any issues with an old camper that needs a title, you need to gather proper documentation to prove origin and ownership.
 Luckily, getting a new title for an old camper is not that uncommon or complicated.